 Step Action 1 Open the EAExample project.
-2 In the Project Browser, expand the Testing View and right-click on the Testing Package.
-3 Select the 'Documentation Generate Documentation' option.
+2 In the Browser window, expand the Testing View and click on the Testing Package.
+3 Select the 'Publish > Model Reports > Report Builder > Generate Documentation' ribbon option.
 The 'Generate Documentation' dialog displays.
 4 In the 'Output to file' field, click on the button and browse for a convenient file location in which to hold the generated report.
+Include the appropriate file extension to set the document format (PDF, RTF, DOCX) of the generated report.
 5 In the 'Template' field, click on the drop-down arrow and select 'Basic Report'.
 6 In the 'Table of Contents' field, click on the drop-down arrow and select 'TOC (portrait)'.
 7 In the 'Stylesheet' field, click on the drop-down arrow and select 'Styles - Print Medium'.
 8 In the 'Cover Page' field, click on the drop-down arrow and select 'Cover Page (portrait)'.
-9 In the 'Output Format' field, click on the drop-down arrow and select 'Portable Document Format (PDF)'.
-10 Click on the Generate button.
-11 When the report has been generated, click on the View button and examine the report.
+9 Click on the Generate button.
+10 When the report has been generated, click on the View button and examine the report.